ngs-lang/ngs/doc/ngstut.1.md

 ## Get more convenient data structures from AWS CLI - background

 NGS has double backtick syntax.
-It means to run a command and parse the output.
-It can detect and parse JSON so you can run arbitrary commands that return JSON and have it parsed.
+It means to run a command and decode the output.
+It can detect and decode JSON so you can run arbitrary commands that return JSON and have it parsed.
 For AWS CLI commands double backtick does more meaningful transformations of the data.

 ## Get more convenient data structures from AWS CLI - volumes example